GavinNL/PseudoNix/README.md

 exit its while loop.
 Since we reacted to an interrupt signal, it exited the loop and exited gracefully, printing out `This is a graceful exit`.

-But if we call `kill <PID>`, it will not send a signal, instead if wil flag the coroutine to be removed from the scheduler.
+But if we call `kill <PID>`, it will not send a signal, instead if will flag the coroutine to be removed from the scheduler.
 You can use the `PSEUDONIX_TRAP` to create a deferred block that will be executed with the coroutine is destroyed.
 This is useful if your coroutine allocated any memory or needs to do some additional